angganaj/Asrock-B560M-Pro4-Hackintosh/README.md

 <br>

-# For 11th gen CPU users
+# For Intel 11th gen CPU users
 Your iGPU will not be supported in macOS due to Apple's transistion to Apple Silicon, so you can skip the iGPU configuration step.
 Using an F-series CPU would be beneficial here.

 Also, 11th Gen CPUs are required to change the CPUID by adding these entries under `Root > Kernel > Emulate` as Apple also doesn't support them out of the box: